 The essence of this law is that we are all responsible for the actions we take, as it is not just gonna affect our lives, but the entire world.
 Whatever action you take, good or bad, is not just limited to you, it is also gonna affect the people around you and consequently, the chain reaction spreads around, getting bigger and bigger with time.

 The problem is that we don’t see things this way because of the selfishness, pettiness, and possessiveness that have engulfed us pretty badly.
-Once we open our eyes and see what kind of effect our actions have on society, on the people around us, on the world then that will completely change the way you think about the law of karma.
+Once we open our eyes and see what kind of effect our actions have on society, on the people around us, on the world then that will completely change the way we think about the law of karma.

 How Does the Law of Karma Actually Work?